IT professionals review data on a tablet inside a data center, discussing cybersecurity best practices for business.

 1. Phishing

 While phishing might be one of the oldest cybercriminal activities, phishing techniques have evolved a great deal over the last couple decades.
-Bulk, indiscriminate phishing attacks rose by 12% year over year targeting 86% of organizations, according to Proofpoint’s 2022 State of the Phish Report.
+In IBM’s 2025 Cost of a Data Breach report, phishing replaced stolen credentials as the most common initial vector attackers used to gain access to systems.

-About 77% of organizations faced BEC attacks in 2021, an 18% increase over the previous year, according to Proofpoint research.
-BEC is a major threat vector for cybercriminals because employees use email as a main communication method and are trained to trust messages from their coworkers—especially their superiors.
-However, falling for a BEC scam is the second-most costly initial threat vector with a global average of $4.89 million.
+BEC is a major threat vector for cybercriminals because employees use email as a main communication method and are trained to trust messages from their coworkers, especially their superiors.

-Credentials can be obtained by cybercriminals in a number of ways, from phishing emails to sales on the black market—even simply found in unsecured, cloud-facing databases.
+Credentials can be obtained by cybercriminals in several ways, from phishing emails to sales on the black market—even simply found in unsecured, cloud-facing databases.
 In addition, threat actors steal credentials from organizations in data breaches, either to access web applications and privileged accounts or to sell to the highest bidder.
-As our reliance on internet-facing software grows, so too will cybercriminal attempts to abuse our digital identities for profit.
+As our reliance on internet-facing software grows, so too will cybercriminal attempt to abuse our digital identities for profit.

 4. Ransomware

-According to the 2022 Verizon DBIR, ransomware increased by 13% from 2020 to 2021—a jump as large as the previous five years combined.
+According to the 2025 Verizon DBIR, ransomware increased by 37% from last year’s report—a jump from 32% to 44% of breaches.
 In addition to volume and frequency, ransomware attacks have also increased in complexity and impact.
-Threat actors rarely settle for a negotiated insurance payout; instead, their ransom demands have risen by 45% to an average of $247,000 according to Help Net Security.
+And threat actors rarely settle for a negotiated insurance payout.

 Ransomware attacks against businesses today are rarely solo events.
 Instead, cybercriminals typically gain access to networks through desktop-sharing software, unauthorized use of credentials, malware dropped in phishing emails or exploited vulnerabilities.
 They then deploy ransomware to monetize their access.
 However, locking systems and encrypting files is no longer where a ransomware attack ends.
 Most now include threats of extortion, with criminals publishing sensitive data on public-facing websites unless more money is delivered.

-About 7% of breaches were caused by exploited vulnerabilities, double the amount from the previous year, according to the 2022 Verizon DBIR.
+About 20% of breaches were caused by exploited vulnerabilities, according to the 2025 Verizon DBIR.
 Some of these are the result of not updating software and operating systems, as well as zero-day exploits, which are vulnerabilities that are discovered by enterprising cybercriminals before patches can be created and deployed.
-However, the majority of breaches in this category are because of misconfigured cloud storage.

-IT staff may misconfigure cloud components—firewalls, APIs, cloud email servers and web applications—creating vulnerabilities that serve as network on-ramps for bad actors.
-Misconfigured cloud buckets in particular were responsible for about 40% of employee errors that led to compromise in 2021.
+Another possible cause is IT staff accidentally misconfiguring cloud components like firewalls, APIs, cloud email servers and web applications.
+This creates vulnerabilities that serve as network on-ramps for bad actors.
 If buckets are created without proper access control lists (ACLs) defining who has access and at what level, they can "leak" data onto the open internet.
 And because buckets often house sensitive information, this data can later be used for attack.

 For a long time, it was enough for businesses to purchase technology, such as firewalls and antivirus protection to stop most cyberattacks.
 However, today we all need to do more.
 While technology can thwart many cyberthreats, the most important factor in mounting a full defense of your organization is the security awareness of its people.
 By teaching employees how to identify and avoid digital threats, you can change the human behavior cybercriminals rely on for their schemes to work.
 By implementing smart processes and technologies, you can protect the health of your systems, too.

-Here are a few steps your organization can take to protect against the top cyberthreats today:
+Keeping cyber defense strategies front-of-mind is crucial for ongoing protection.
+Here are a few cybersecurity tips your organization can take to protect against the top cyberthreats today:

 Cyberthreats: Social engineering, phishing/smishing/vishing, BEC